Skip to content

 Tutorial

 Binoc is most useful when a plain filesystem diff would be noisy.
-In this tutorial you will use the sample snapshots in this repository, run a few increasingly useful diffs, and finish by teaching binoc one new format.
+In this tutorial you will use the sample snapshots in this repository and run a few increasingly useful diffs.

 Clone the repository so you have the tutorial fixtures: